Pastor’s disappearance reignites debate over treasure hunt

 ALBUQUERQUE, N.M.
-(AP) — Police say a body has been found along the Rio Grande in northern New Mexico not far from where a Colorado pastor parked his vehicle before heading out to search for a supposed hidden cache of gold and jewels.
+(AP) — A body was found in New Mexico not far from where a Colorado pastor parked his vehicle before heading out to search for a supposed hidden cache of gold and jewels that has inspired thousands to hunt in vain across remote corners of the Western U.S., authorities said Monday.

-Authorities have yet to identify the body, but the case of missing pastor Paris Wallace of Grand Junction has reignited calls by some for the treasure hunt to come to an end.
+Medical investigators have yet to identify the body, but all the evidence so far indicates it is that of missing pastor Paris Wallace of Grand Junction, State Police Lt.
+Elizabeth Armijo said.

+The case has reignited calls by some to end a treasure hunt that has had deadly outcomes and forces public resources to be spent on search and rescue efforts.

-In 2016, another Colorado man died in the New Mexico backcountry while searching for a bounty that an antiquities dealer said he stashed somewhere in the Rocky Mountains.
-It has inspired thousands to search in vain across remote corners of New Mexico, Yellowstone National Park and elsewhere.
+Last year, a Colorado man died in the New Mexico backcountry while searching for the bounty that an antiquities dealer said he stashed somewhere in the Rocky Mountains.
+It’s led treasure hunters to comb secluded areas of New Mexico, Yellowstone National Park and elsewhere.

 In the latest case, crews began looking for Wallace last week after his family reported him missing.